elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/authcache/README.txt

    - authcache_builtin: Cache backend for the drupal core cache system.
 Also choose that one when using a third party cache like memcache.
    - authcache_varnish: Use varnish as the cache backend.
-   - authcache_boost (experimental): Use boost as the cache backend.

    All of those cache backends need to be configured properly.
 Please read and follow the instructions given in the respective README.txt files.